fmcgeough/fmcgeough.github.io/_posts/2023-07-31-four-thouand-weeks.md

 - Traditional time management has long held out the implicit promise of “getting on top of everything”, of becoming the master of one’s time.
-The yearning for this feeling of control over the unfolding hours and days is an old one: back in 1908, in a short book entitled [How to Live on 24 Hours a Day - Project Gutenberg link](https://www.gutenberg.org/ebooks/2274), the English journalist and novelist Arnold Bennett offered scheduling tips to “that innumerable band of souls who are haunted, more or less painfully, by the feeling that the years slip by, and slip by, and slip by, and they have not yet been able to
+The yearning for this feeling of control over the unfolding hours and days is an old one: back in 1908, in a short book entitled "How to Live on 24 Hours a Day" (should be availabe on Project Gutenberg), the English journalist and novelist Arnold Bennett offered scheduling tips to “that innumerable band of souls who are haunted, more or less painfully, by the feeling that the years slip by, and slip by, and slip by, and they have not yet been able to